jafingerhut/jafingerhut.github.com/notes/macos-virtualbox-ubuntu-install-notes.md

 ## Approach installing virtualbox-guest-* packages

+Note: As of 2021-Feb, I have not used the instructions in this section for over a year.
+The previous section instructions have worked reliably for a long time now.

 I was able to get host/guest copy and paste working using this approach for Ubuntu 14.04.1 guest OS.
 See above for steps for an Ubuntu 16.04 guest OS.